 An A-MSDU contains only MSDUs whose DA parameter values map to a single RA field value (see 9.3.2.2 (Aggregate MSDU (A-MSDU) format)).
 An A-MSDU contains only MSDUsand whose SA parameter values map to a single TA field value (see 9.3.2.2 (Aggregate MSDU (A-MSDU) format)).

-Specifically, for a frame containing an A-MSDU: [need special text for 4AFs, or does the from/not from/not to an AP and GLK stuff below suffice?]
+Specifically, for a frame containing an A-MSDU:

 The RA may be a group address if all of the following conditions are met:

-the frame is from an AP [or PCP?] to one or more non-AP STAs, or between IBSS [or PBSS? or MBSS?]
-STAs
+the frame is from an AP or PCP, or between IBSS, PBSS or mesh STAs

 the DAs in all A-MSDU subframe headers are group addresses, or the frame is transmitted under GLK

-the frame is not transmitted under GLK, or the RA is a SYNRA [this is to capture the notion that under GLK the only permissible group address is a SYNRA from an AP; note the first bullet already captures the “from an AP” part, since GLK only operates in an infrastructure or mesh BSS]
+the frame is not transmitted under GLK, or the RA is a SYNRA

 Otherwise, the RA shall be an individual address.